MojeZcg/ReactDjango-Blog/README.md

   <img src="images/BlogPage.png" alt="Blog Page" width="400" >
 </p>

-> [!NOTE]
->## Overview:
+## Overview:

->
->This project showcases a modern and responsive blog page created using React and Django.
+This project showcases a modern and responsive blog page created using React and Django.
 The blog incorporates key features such as Dark Mode for enhanced readability, ensuring a pleasant user experience across different devices.
->

 ## Features:

 - Dark Mode: Enjoy a visually comfortable reading experience in low-light environments with the Dark Mode feature.